Abhiishek2000/Manual-Testing-Project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for checking out this manual testing project!
-We hope it serves as a valuable resource for understanding and improving the quality of [Manual Testing Project].
+I hope it serves as a valuable resource for understanding and improving the quality of [Manual Testing Project].